Canon de 75 modèle 1897: Interwar service

-During the interwar, the French army kept the Mle 1897 in service and it continued to be the main gun of the French field artillery.
+During the interwar period, the French army kept the Mle 1897 in service and it continued to be the main gun of the French field artillery.
 The surplus guns were soon sold to allied countries.

 Upgrades were considered in the 1920s, such as the use of a split trail carriages.
 The prototypes were satisfactory but the French Army decided not to fund the improvements, choosing instead to develop a new model.
 That new plan was abandoned after the 1920s budget cuts.

 However, a few Mle 1897 guns were modernized between the wars.
 The Rif War showed the vulnerability of the crew against snipers during guerilla operations.
 The roues métalliques DAG, solid metallic wheels, were developed in the late 1920s to offer more protection to the crew, although they were very noisy during movements.
 They were mostly sent to units serving in the North African colonies.
 From 1928, the French Army also adopted bogies to enable transport by motor vehicles, such as the Citroën-Kégresse P17.
 Mounted on the bogies, the guns could be towed at a maximum speed of 30 km/h on the road but the removal of the bogies was complicated.

 A more modern version of the Mle 1897, the Canon de 75 Mle 1897/33, mounted the original barrel and recoil mechanism on a new split-trail carriage.
 In addition to the new carriage the Mle 1897/33 had a new gun shield, pneumatic tires, sprung suspension, and the wheels "toed in" when the trails were spread.
 The new carriage offered higher angles of traverse and elevation than the earlier box-trail carriage.
 However, the Mle 1897/33 was inferior to the new Canon de 105 C Mle 1935 B that used the same carriage, so it was only built in small numbers.
-A more modest upgrade to the Mle 1897 was the Canon de 75 Mle 1897/38 which was a modernized field artillery variant.
+A more modest upgrade to the Mle 1897 was the Canon de 75 Mle 1897/38, which was a modernized field artillery variant.
 The original box-trail carriage was retained but the gun had a new gun shield, sprung suspension and pneumatic tires for motor transport.
 The 75 Mle 1897 was also considered as a possible anti-tank gun by the French Army, who in 1936 ordered a new circular platform, the plateforme Arbel Mle 1935.
 Mounted on that platform, the Mle 1897 gun could now quickly traverse to engage enemy tanks.

+During this period, a number of the guns entered Irish service, being sourced from Britain.